-Symptoms of garlic poisoning include vomiting, diarrhea, excessive salivation, pale gums, dark-colored urine, lethargy, weakness, increased heart rate, excessive and/or involuntary urination.
+Symptoms of garlic poisoning include vomiting, diarrhea, excessive salivation, pale gums, dark urine, lethargy, weakness, increased heart rate, excessive and/or involuntary urination.
 In severe cases, seizure, collapse and death may occur.
-Symptoms are usually visible within 24-72 hours of exposure.
+Symptoms are usually visible within 24 to 72 hours of exposure.

 Garlic is lethal to Chihuahuas at a dose of 10 grams per pound of body weight.
 If your Chihuahua weighs five pounds, for instance, ingesting 50 grams of garlic can be fatal.
 If your Chihuahua weighs three pounds, just 30 grams can be fatal.

-Allium plants and products that your Chihuahua shouldn't eat include:
+Allium plants that your Chihuahua shouldn't eat include:

 Grapes and Raisins